siriusphp/upload/README.md

 ```

 In this case the library normalizes the `$_FILES` array as PHP messes up the upload array.
-It is up to you to decide what you want to do when some files fail to upload (eg: keep the valid files and continue or display error messages for the invalid images)
+It is up to you to decide what you want to do when some files fail to upload (eg: keep the valid files and discard the failed image or display error messages for the invalid images)